Pixfri/PixfriOS/README.md

   For Windows users:
     Open a wsl terminal
-      type the commands "make kernel" then "make buildimg" for building the image
+      type the commands "make kernel" then "make buildimg" to build the image

   For Linux users:
     Open a terminal